-About content: Zoom only has meeting content if (1) an account enables recording, (2) a host records a meeting or webinar and (3) asks Zoom to store it in the Zoom cloud.
-If a host records a meeting locally (to their device) instead of to the Zoom cloud, then Zoom does not have access to any content from the meeting.
+About content: Zoom only has meeting content if (1) an account owner or admin enables recording, (2) a host records a meeting or webinar, and (3) the host asks Zoom to store the recording in Zoom cloud.
+If a host records a meeting locally (to their device) instead of to Zoom cloud, then Zoom does not have access to any content from the meeting.
 If a host does not record a meeting at all, then no content exists.

-For more information, please see below and visit our Privacy Statement.
+For more information, please see below and review our Privacy Statement.

-If the request draws attention to an ongoing or prior violation of our Terms of Service, Community Standards, Privacy Statement, or other applicable policies, guidelines or legal requirements, we may act to address the violation or prevent further abuse.
+If the request draws attention to an ongoing or prior violation of our Terms of Service, Acceptable Use Guidelines, Privacy Statement, or other applicable policies, guidelines, or legal requirements, we may act to address the violation or prevent further abuse.

 Production of records

 Unless otherwise agreed upon, we provide responsive records in an electronic format.
 We may seek reimbursement for costs associated with producing information pursuant to legal process and as permitted by law.
 We may also seek additional reimbursement for costs incurred in responding to unusual or burdensome requests.

 If you are seeking information about a Zoom customer who has provided consent for a government to obtain their account or meeting information, you should seek the information directly from the customer to the extent possible, as opposed to seeking the information from Zoom.